 During this phase, you will be conscious of what is happening but unable to move and this can be pretty scary.

-You may have heard of demons holding people down and this idea comes from this paralysed state with some people experiencing hallucinations such as this.
-These images are actually coming from your dream and whilst they may feel terrifying, there are practises to wake yourself up fully and get out of this state.
+You may have heard of demons holding people down and this idea comes from this paralyzed state with some people experiencing hallucinations such as this.
+These images are actually coming from your dream and whilst they may feel terrifying, there are practices to wake yourself up fully and get out of this state.

 Besides, these experiences are rare with many people lucid dreaming for years and never experiencing a sleep paralysis episode.